x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Project background

-Waze’s data team is working on the churn project.
+Waze's data team is working on the churn project.
 The following tasks are needed at this stage of the project:

 - Explore the project data
 - Implement a hypothesis test